bids-apps/MRtrix3_connectome/README.md

 ## Changes relative to the original (this is a fork)

-We try to adapt the code to incorporate synb0 processing an approach described in: https://www.sciencedirect.com/science/article/pii/S0730725X18306179
+We tried to adapt the code to incorporate synb0 processing an approach described in: https://www.sciencedirect.com/science/article/pii/S0730725X18306179

 See also: https://github.com/BIDS-Apps/MRtrix3_connectome/issues/81